codeequity/codeEquity/docs/ceManual.md

 issue, but CE Server won't have pushed this information up to the AWS backend until the second item `issue:labeled` in the queue is processed.

-The  `issue:assigned` job is popped off `ceJobs`, and sent to the issue handler.
+The  `issue:assigned` job will be popped off `ceJobs` first, and sent to the issue handler.
 During processing, the handler notices that dependencies are incorrect, and requests the job be demoted

 ```